 After working as a freelance designer and developer for 6 years, he co-founded Smashing Magazine, a leading online magazine dedicated to design and web development.

 Vitaly is the author, co-author and editor of all Smashing books.
 He currently works as editor-in-chief of Smashing Magazine in the lovely city of Vilnius, Lithuania.

-She is an experienced web designer and technical author who specializes in visual design, CSS, UX, and accessibility.
-She is the author of the New Riders books Stunning CSS3: A Project-based Guide to the Latest in CSS and Flexible Web Design: Creating Liquid and Elastic Layouts with CSS, the flexbox chapter in Smashing Magazine’s Real-Life Responsive Web Design book, and the video training title Web Accessibility Principles for lynda.com.
-She currently works as a senior designer for Booking.com in Amsterdam, where she gets to have fun with data-driven UX and visual design, HTML and CSS development, and riding her bike without the wind knocking her over.
+Zoe is a web designer and technical author who specializes in visual design, CSS, UX, and accessibility.
+Currently a senior UX designer for Booking.com in Amsterdam, she gets to have fun with data-driven UX and visual design, HTML and CSS development, and riding her bike without the wind knocking her over.

 Val is a web animation expert with a talent for getting designers and developers alike excited about the power of animation.
 She is the author of CSS Animation on lynda.com, and Designing Interface Animation.

 Una also co-hosts the Toolsday podcast and started both the Washington DC and Austin, TX Sass Meetups.
 She’s a web performance nerd who loves the open source community and listens to way too many audio books.